Haigh Foundry: Locomotives and other products

 The company built two broad gauge locomotives for the Great Western Railway with upward gearing in 1838 but these were not successful and the gearing was removed around 1840.
 Four more s for the South Devon Railway were built to a design by Daniel Gooch in the 1850s (Damon, Falcon, Orion and Priam).
-The works continued to build locomotives on their own account, and under sub-contract.
+The works continued to build locomotives on their account, and under sub-contract.
 Among these were long boiler types for Jones and Potts and three for T.R.Crampton.